Pal-droid/Seanime-Android/README.md

 * **Early Alpha:** This project is in early development.
 Expect bugs and untested features.
 * **Battery Optimization:** Since the Go backend runs as a foreground service, you may need to exclude the app from battery optimization for the best experience.
+* Remember to give the app all the necessary permissions, such as giving access to show notifications.

 ---